 Your question deals with whether anal sex is considered a sin.
 The Bible does not speak of “anal sex” as such, although conclusions are reached that that is the act several texts refer to.
 Anal sex was considered a sin (venial, not grave) by the Catholic Church because, following St. Augustine of Hippo and other church fathers, it taught that the purpose of sex is procreation.
 Sexual activities just for for pleasure, even between a husband and wife, were not looked upon favorably.
 Ejaculation that “spilled the seed” (semen) instead of planting it in the vagina would be regarded as sinful.
 This would include masturbation, oral sex, and anal sex.
 In more recent times this venial sin would also include use of contraceptives, because these severed the relationship between sex and procreation.
 Obviously this judgment would apply also to gay sex since it is not related to procreation and focuses on giving and receiving pleasure.

-Church moral teaching is based on evidence in the Bible and also “reason” based on natural law.
-Protestants especially would look to the authority of “scripture alone” for authoritative guidance in matters of faith and morals (although the Bible’s lack of specifics on sexual practices like masturbation, anal sex, and oral sex means that church authorities supplement this with social views and cultural customs).
-But let’s look at instances of what might have been anal sex in the scriptures and be careful about reading our own social and cultural prejudices into the Bible.
+Let’s look at instances of what might have been anal sex in the scriptures and be careful about reading our own social and cultural prejudices into the Bible.
 That can cause us to see more in Scripture than the evidence warrants.
 For example, the Bible says nothing about homosexuality as we understand it today as a same-sex orientation.
+The word didn’t exist before the 19th century.
 We will look at this more closely down below.

 Anal sex has been called “sodomy” in reference to the intended actions of the men of Sodom who wanted to “know” the two “men” (they were actually angels) who were the house guests of Lot (Genesis 19).
 The point of the story was to demonstrate the depravity of Sodom to justify God’s decision to destroy the city.
 The two angels were checking out just how depraved the city was.

-The angels rescued Lot from a tense situation by pulling him back into his house and showed their power by blinding the people of Sodom so that Lot and his family could make their escape before the sulfurous rain and fire fell on Sodom, destroying the city.
-Further references to Sodom in the Bible do not dwell on the particularities of the attempted sexual sin but on the actual sin of not recognizing and receiving the divine visitation (Jesus in Luke 10:1-12).
+The angels rescued Lot from a tense situation by pulling him back into his house and showed their power by blinding the people of Sodom so that Lot and his family could make their escape before the sulfurous rain of fire fell on Sodom, destroying the city.

 The Holiness Code lays down the prohibition in Leviticus 18:22, “You shall not lie with a male as with a woman; it is an abomination.”
 Is this verse a blanket condemnation of male-on-male sex or is something else implied by saying that the Lord regards it as “an abomination?”